uiowa/uiowa_apr/README.md

 1. Enter the API Key and Population ID under the University of Iowa APR admin interface. https://apps.its.uiowa.edu/facadmin/api/listing/?key=iashdfi7sdf74evah23&population_id=1

-2. Navigate to the new content type settings and save the following changes:
-   - Uncheck 'Promoted to front page' under Publishing options,
-   - Uncheck 'Display author and date information' under Display settings,
-   - Change 'Default comment setting for new content' to 'Closed' under Comment settings.

-3. Click on 'Manage Display' next to 'APR Profile' under Home » Administration » Structure » Content types.
+2. Click on 'Manage Display' next to 'APR Profile' under Home » Administration » Structure » Content types.
    - Click on 'Full content' button and click 'Save'.

-4. Return to the University of Iowa APR admin interface and click the 'Run Import' button to import nodes.
+3. Return to the University of Iowa APR admin interface and click the 'Run Import' button to import nodes.
   For manual import, please use the drush migrate commands shown below.

 ### Drush Migrate Commands